ChevronETC/Examples/README.md

   * If you run these notebooks you will have a copy of the license to review in the directory `20_marmousi_model_setup`.
 * `30_forward_modeling` static and dynamic scheduled modeling.
 * `40_single_trace_sensitivity` generation of FWI sensitivity kernel.
-* `50_fwi` brute force Marmousi time domain FWI, including upsampling and downsampling models, some data analysis, illumination compensation, and nonlinear optimization using `Optim.jl`.
+* `50_fwi` brute force Marmousi time domain FWI using the `LBFGS` algorithm from `Optim.jl`, includes upsampling and downsampling models, data analysis, illumination compensation, very simple box constraints, and nonlinear optimization using `Optim.jl`.
 * `60_rtm` brute force RTM of the Marmous FWI results, including data processing like applying a temporal mute, and image processing like a Laplacian filter to remove backscattered noise.
 Both static and dynamic scheduled examples are provided.